lisa-pinto/thesis-site/content/post/Decimals and Painting.md

 Some decimals are easy to write, because they only have a few numbers after the point.
 e.g – $\frac{1}{2} = 0.5$     or   $\frac{12}{50} = 0.24$

-Sometime it gets harder and the extension never ends, and the numbers keep repeating.
+Sometimes it gets harder and the extension never ends, and the numbers keep repeating.
 e.g.  $\frac{1}{3} = 3.33333…$  or $\frac{87}{37}= 0.243243234…$

 These can also be written using a line over the digits that keep repeating.
 e.g.  $\frac{1}{3} = 3.\overline{3}$  or $\frac{87}{37}= 0.\overline{243}$

 All of these decimals that end or keep on going with a pattern are rational decimals.
+&nbsp;

 But what if the Digits did not repeat?
 &nbsp;